denaro-coin/denaro/README.md

 **denaro**, _'money' in italian_, is a cryptocurrency written in Python.
 Maximum supply is 30.062.005.
 Maximum decimal digits count is 6.
-Blocks are generated every ~3 minutes, with a limit of 1000 transactions per block, and a limit of 2048 bytes per transaction.
+Blocks are generated every ~3 minutes, with a size limit of 2MB per block.
-This makes possible to handle ~5 transactions per second, with a maximum block size of 2000kb.
+Assuming an average transaction to be composed by 5 inputs and 2 outputs, that are 250 bytes, a block can contain ~8300 transactions, which means ~40 transactions per second.

 ## Setup with Docker
 + Build the base image with `make build`